Internships

 Academic Internship Course Registration

-5. International Students, please contact WORLD regarding approval for Curricular Practical Training (CPT).
+- International Students: If you are an international student, please contact WORLD regarding approval for Curricular Practical Training (CPT).